 - 90 kg and over (198 lb+)

-While other strength sports tests athlete's limit strength, weightlifting tests human explosive strength (aspects of ballistic limits).
-The lifts are executed faster, with more mobility and a greater range of motion during their execution than other strength movements.
+While other strength sports test an athlete's limit strength, weightlifting tests explosive human strength (aspects of ballistic limits).
+The lifts are executed faster, with greater mobility and a greater range of motion than other strength movements.

 Let's take a closer look at the equipment used while weightlifting.
-Few useful items make this discipline safer and more comfortable for an athlete.
+A few useful items make this discipline safer and more comfortable for athletes.

 |Colour||Weight (kg)||Weight (lb)|

-Collar - secures the plates on the bar on each sleeve.
-It weighs 2.5 kg each.
+- Collar - secures the plates on the bar on each sleeve.
+These weigh 2.5 kg each.

-Chalk - improves the grip between hands and the barbell by eliminating sweat.
+- Chalk - improves the grip between the hands and the barbell by eliminating sweat.